ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/changes/how-to-subscribe-to-replication-conflicts.dotnet.markdown

-# Changes API : How to subscribe to replication conflicts?
+# Changes API: How to subscribe to replication conflicts?

 Replication conflicts, for both documents and attachments, can be tracked using `ForAllReplicationConflicts` method available in changes API.